 Although Insomnia has an interface very similar to Postman, as the work area is divided into 3 ‘tabs’ where different topics are dealt with (DESIGN/DEBUG/TEST), it makes it a more organized tool to work with.

-The dashboard that it presents with the different workspace projects and other actions such as creating the documentation, are also user-friendly and help keep our projects organized.
+The dashboard that it presents with the different workspace projects and other actions, such as creating the documentation, is also user-friendly and helps keep our projects organized.

 It has very similar features to Postman, but not so to SoapUI.
 Compared to Postman, we found it to be a very versatile tool when working with data and variables.
 In the testing section, it would be better if some snippets were added to help.

-Finally, the integration with GitHub seems to be a plus to highlight since nowadays collaborative work on the network is essential.
+Finally, the integration with GitHub is a notable advantage, as collaborative work on the network is increasingly essential nowadays.

-If you find Insomnia API testing interesting, we invite you to use it and leave me your comments about it.
+If you find Insomnia API testing interesting, we invite you to use it and leave us your comments about it.

 How We Can Help You

 We believe that actively bonding ties propels us further and helps us enhance our clients’ software.
-That’s why we’ve forged robust partnerships with industry leaders like Microsoft, Datadog, Tricentis, and Perforce, empowering us to incorporate cutting-edge technologies.
+That’s why we’ve built robust partnerships with industry leaders Microsoft, Datadog, Tricentis,

 Our holistic approach enables us to support you across the entire software development life cycle.